porobov/meh-resurrections/README.md

 Keys got same names(almost all of them): goerli-preview -> mainnet-preview -> mainnet-public

+## Fields of the JSON retrieved from KV storage
+adsSnapshot - everything needed to construct main site view (ads and links)
+    latestEventId - latest PlaceImage (not exact name) event ID emitted by MEH smart contract latestDownloadTimestamp - last time images were downloaded by middleware (internal stuff, added for debugging here) picMapJSON[NFT_token_id] - links data
+    bigPicBinary - constructed 1000x1000 px image with all ads

+buySellSnapshot
+    latestEventId - latest BuyArea (not exact name) event ID emitted by MEH smart contract picMapJSON[NFT_token_id] - ownership data
+    bigPicBinar - constructed 1000x1000 px ownership map

+newImageLatestCheckedBlock - latest block where PlaceImage (not exact name) event was checked buySellLatestCheckedBlock - latest block where BuyArea (not exact name) event was checked mehContractAddress - original MEH contract address chainID - chain ID envType - "preview" or "public" as descibed above middleWareID - id of a server where middleware runs at timestamp - timestamp when the JSON was published to KV storage

 ## Website developement
 Use cloudflare wrangler:
 `wrangler pages dev /website`